How this mum saved $15,000 in 18 months by eating healthily

 Samantha’s top BUDGET tips for saving money

-1. Do a meal plan for your whole family for the week or fortnight use a whiteboard to have a visual for everyone.
+- Do a meal plan for your whole family for the week or fortnight.
+Use a whiteboard to have a visual for everyone.

-2. Shop you fridge freezer and pantry when doing your shopping list so you are only adding things you need.
+- Shop your fridge, freezer and pantry when doing your shopping list, so you are only adding things you need.

-3. Meal prepping for me has reduced a lot of food waste that has saved me a lot of money.
+- Meal prepping for me has reduced a lot of food waste which has saved me a lot of money.

-4. Organise your kitchen and pantry and fridge freezers so everyone in the family can find what they need this saves time and money
+- Organise your kitchen and pantry and fridge freezers so everyone in the family can find what they need.
+This saves time and money.

-“I am very proud of the fact we could get on top of debit and start saving for a well deserved holiday and still lose weight and eat yummy food,” she says.
+“I am very proud of the fact we could get on top of debt and start saving for a well-deserved holiday and still lose weight and eat yummy food,” she says.

 “I like that you can make these recipes in bulk and freeze meals for the rest of the week.”